How Many Pages a Day Should I Read? Find Your Number

 • Your careful-reading pace for nonfiction that asks you to think.

 • Your friction points such as re-reading, note-taking, or losing focus after a certain amount of time.
+If drifting attention is your main leak, our guide on how to focus while reading tackles that directly.

 A baseline is not a judgment.
 It's a planning tool.